Andreas-Svensson/statistics/project/report.md

 <br>

-A report on findings from investigating correlation between measurements of Iris flower petal and sepal measurements.
-More specifically centered on whether a significant linear relationship can be found between Iris petal width and length, as well as Iris sepal width and length.
+A report on findings from investigating correlation between measurements of Iris flower petals and sepals.
+More specifically on whether significant correlation can be found between Iris petal width and length, as well as Iris sepal width and length.

 <br><br>